doc4d/docs/docs/API/DataStoreClass.md

 In *contextName*, pass the name of the optimization context to link to the dataclass attributes.

-To designate the attributes to link to the context, you can either:
+To designate the dataclass that will receive the context, you can pass a *dataClassName* or a *dataclassObject*.

-* pass a text in *dataClassName* and a list of comma-separated attribute names in *attributes*.
-* pass a 4D.DataClass object in *dataclassObject* and a collection of attribute names in *attributesColl*
+To designate the attributes to link to the context, pass either a list of attributes separated by a comma in *attributes* (Text), or a collection of attribute names in *attributesColl* (Collection of Text)

-If *attributes* is an empty Text or *attributesColl* is an empty collection, all the scalar attributes of the dataclass are put in the optimization context.
+If *attributes* is an empty Text, or *attributesColl* is an empty collection, all the scalar attributes of the dataclass are put in the optimization context.
 If you pass an attribute that does not exist in the dataclass, the function ignores it and an error is thrown.

 You can pass a *contextType* to  specify if the context is a standard context or the context of the current entity selection item displayed in a list box:
 * If set to "main" (default), the *contextName* designates a standard context.